 What happens to PMU mares?

-For approximately six months from fall through spring, the pregnant mares live in the "pee barns," forced to stand in stalls with urine collection devices strapped to them.
+For approximately six months from Fall through Spring, the pregnant mares live in the "pee barns," forced to remain in stalls with urine collection devices strapped to them.
 The stalls are deliberately narrow to prevent pregnant mares from turning around and detaching the collection cups.
 In the last month of their eleven-month pregnancy, the mares are put out to pasture to have their foals.
 The mares are put in a herd with a stallion, so they quickly become pregnant again.
 In September, their foals are taken away from them to be sold, whether or not they are fully weaned.
-The next month, they're back in the barns and the cycle starts again.
+The next month, the mares area back in the barns and the cycle starts again.

 The organization that represents the interests of the PMU ranchers, the North American Equine Ranching Information Council (NAERIC), considers it "a testament to her health and strength" if a mare can have a foal each year.
+Groups that are concerned with horses' well-being disagree with using breeding success as a mark of welfare.
 Check out this screen shot from NAERIC's own FAQ page for how they like to tell the story:

 Currently, approximately 2,000 PMU mares live on 26 contracted ranches in Saskatchewan and Manitoba, Canada, within proximity of Brandon, Manitoba, where the sole urine processing plant is located.
 The minimum stall width specified in the regulations -- even for the largest draft breeds so commonly used -- is a mere five feet.
 A typical PMU ranch consists of a small family and one hired ranch hand responsible for feeding, cleaning and exercising nearly 100 pregnant mares at a time.